-- B3.6.1 Nurses shall be formally trained and experienced in the management of patients receiving cellular therapy. - B3.6.1.1 Nurses shall be trained in age-specific management of patients receiving cellular therapy. - B3.6.1.2 Clinical Programs treating pediatric recipients shall have nurses formally trained and experienced in the management of pediatric patients receiving cellular therapy. - B3.6.2 Nurses shall have received specific training and maintain competence in the cellular therapy-related skills that they practice including: - B3.6.2.1 Care of patients in the therapeutic disease area. - B3.6.2.2 Administration of preparative and lymphodepletion regimens. - B3.6.2.3 Administration of cellular therapy products, including IEC, genetically modified cells, and other cellular therapies. - B3.6.2.4 Administration of blood products, growth factors, cytokines, and other supportive therapies. - B3.6.2.5 Recognition of cellular therapy complications and emergencies requiring rapid notification of the cellular therapy team. - B3.6.2.6 Care interventions to manage cellular therapy complications. - B3.6.2.7 Palliative and end of life care. - B3.6.3 There shall be an adequate number of nurses experienced in the care of patients receiving cellular therapy and in the applicable therapeutic disease area. - B3.6.4 There shall be a nurse/recipient ratio satisfactory to manage the severity of the recipients' clinical status.
+- B3.6.1 Nurses shall be formally trained and experienced in the management of patients receiving cellular therapy. - B3.6.1.1 Nurses shall be trained in age-specific management of patients receiving cellular therapy. - B3.6.1.2 Clinical Programs treating pediatric recipients shall have nurses formally trained and experienced in the management of pediatric patients receiving cellular therapy. - B3.6.2 Nurses shall have received specific training and maintain competence in the transplant and cellular therapy-related skills that they practice including: - B3.6.2.1 Hematology/oncology patient care, including an overview of the cellular therapy process.

+- B3.6.2.2 Administration of preparative and lymphodepletion regimens. - B3.6.2.3 Administration of cellular therapy products, including HPC, IEC, genetically modified cells, and other cellular therapies. - B3.6.2.4 Administration of blood products, growth factors, cytokines, and other supportive therapies. - B3.6.2.5 Recognition of cellular therapy complications and emergencies requiring rapid notification of the cellular therapy team. - B3.6.2.6 Care interventions to manage cellular therapy complications. - B3.6.2.7 Palliative and end of life care. - B3.6.3 There shall be an adequate number of nurses experienced in the care of cellular therapy recipients. - B3.6.4 There shall be a nurse/recipient ratio satisfactory to manage the severity of the recipients' clinical status.